DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

    - A link to the Logo which brings the user to the home page.
    - A hamburger button on mobile which opens up a navigation list with links to Home, Blog, Add Recipe, Logout when user is logged in.
-   - When user is not logged in Home, Blog, Add Recipe, Register, Login.
+   - When user is not logged in: Home, Blog, Add Recipe, Register, Login.
 If user clicks Add Recipe, in this case will be redirected to the register page.

    ### Footer
    Featured on all pages, the fully responsive footer includes:

    - Social Media Links.
    - Social links open in a new tab so that users are not directed away from the website.
-   - A Simple Copyright disclaimer shown at the bottom of the footer.
+   - Copyright disclaimer shown at the bottom of the footer.
    - All links have a pointer cursor to help users identify them as links.